toby1984/maven-dependency-age-enforcer/README.md

 # What's this?

-A custom maven-enforcer plugin rule that makes sure the 3rd party dependencies a project uses are not "too much" behind their respective latest release (in terms of days/weeks/months).
+A custom maven-enforcer plugin rule that makes sure the direct dependencies a project uses are not "too much" behind their respective latest release (in terms of days/weeks/months).

 This rule can be configured to just print warnings about outdated artifacts or outright fail the build.